ORWG-Aberdeen/ORWG-Aberdeen.github.io/index.md

 Links to helpful resources for open research practices can be found [HERE](./resources.md).

-## Events
+## Events and Meetings

-The **Open Scholarship Launch Event** is currently being planned.
+* The **Open Scholarship Launch Event** is currently being planned.
 Details of speakers and dates will be available soon!

+* **Every Wednesday** 12:00-13:00.
+Drop-in session for help with working reproducibly in R at Centre for Health Data Science, Polwarth Building 1:162.

 ## How Can I Join?